 - ensuring accessible, high-quality and sustainable healthcare and long-term care.

-The European Pillar of Social Rights sets out a number of key principles and rights to support fair and well-functioning labour markets and welfare systems.
-The pillar contains three main categories for action, one of which concerns social protection and inclusion, which covers the following areas:
+The European pillar of social rights sets out 20 key principles and rights to support fair and well-functioning labour markets and welfare systems.
+This forms part of the policy developments related to an economy that works for people, one of the European Commission priorities for the period 2019–2024.
+The pillar contains three main categories for action, one of which concerns social protection and inclusion and covers the following principles.

 - Childcare and support to children – children have the right to affordable early childhood education and care of good quality; children have the right to protection from poverty; children from disadvantaged backgrounds have the right to specific measures to enhance equal opportunities.

 - Social protection – regardless of the type and duration of their employment relationship, workers, and, under comparable conditions, the self-employed, have the right to adequate social protection.

 - Unemployment benefits – the unemployed have the right to adequate activation support from public employment services to (re)integrate in the labour market and adequate unemployment benefits of reasonable duration, in line with their contributions and national eligibility rules; such benefits shall not constitute a disincentive for a quick return to employment.